brianary/scripts/README.md

 ### PowerShell

 - **[Add-ScopeLevel.ps1](Add-ScopeLevel.ps1)**: Convert a scope level to account for another call stack level.
+- :new: **[Convert-ExternalScriptToModule.ps1](Convert-ExternalScriptToModule.ps1)**: Convert a script from external script usage to module cmdlet usage.

 ### Scheduled Tasks

 - **[Backup-SchTasks.ps1](Backup-SchTasks.ps1)**: Exports the local list of Scheduled Tasks into a single XML file.
+- :up: **[ConvertFrom-CimInstance.ps1](ConvertFrom-CimInstance.ps1)**: Convert a CimInstance object to a PSObject.
 - **[ConvertTo-ICalendar.ps1](ConvertTo-ICalendar.ps1)**: Converts supported objects (Scheduled Tasks) to the RFC 5545 iCalendar format.
 - **[Copy-SchTasks.ps1](Copy-SchTasks.ps1)**: Copy scheduled jobs from another computer to this one, using a GUI list to choose jobs.
 - **[Get-SimpleSchTasks.ps1](Get-SimpleSchTasks.ps1)**: Returns simple scheduled task info.